-SCT is hospital-to-hospital transportation of a critically injured or ill recipient by a ground or air ambulance vehicle, including the provision of medically necessary supplies and services, at a level of service beyond the scope of the EMT-Intermediate or paramedic.
-SCT is necessary when a recipient's condition requires ongoing care that must be furnished by one or more health professionals in an appropriate specialty area (e.g., emergency or critical care nursing, emergency medicine, respiratory care, cardiovascular care, or a paramedic with additional training).
-SCT's are not covered under NET, nor do they require PA.
+SCT is hospital-to-hospital transportation of a critically injured or ill recipient by a ground or air ambulance vehicle, including the provision of medically necessary supplies and services, at a level of service beyond the scope of the EMT-Intermediateadvanced emergency medical technician (AEMT) or paramedic.
+SCT is necessary when a recipient's condition requires ongoing care that must be furnished by one or more health professionals in an appropriate specialty area (e.g., emergency or critical care nursing, emergency medicine, respiratory care, cardiovascular care, or a paramedic with additional training). during transport.
+SCT's are is not a covered underservice provided by the NET broker, nor do theyand may require PAa prior authorization from the recipient's managed care organization, if applicable.
 An example of SCT is the transfer of a newborn from a critical care neonatal unit to a hospital where immediate heart surgery may be performed.